The GAPS Strategy 2018-2022

 Who we are:

-– We work in solidarity with women and girls affected by conflict and ensure our work is rooted in their rights, needs and experiences.
+• We work in solidarity with women and girls in the UK and globally and ensure our work is rooted in rights, needs and experiences.

-– We support our members in their advocacy on Women, Peace and Security by identifying, building and managing relationships with relevant stakeholders within government, parliament and civil society, creating channels of influence to decision makers.
+• We support our members and partners in their advocacy on Women, Peace and Security by identifying, building and managing relationships with relevant stakeholders within government, parliament and civil society, creating channels of influence to decision makers.

-– We amplify our members’ collective analysis, research, resources and influence to impress upon decision makers the realities of women, girls, men, boys and gender and sexual minorities in conflict settings and make clear their needs and recommendations for peace.
+• We amplify our members’ and partners collective analysis, research, resources and influence to impress upon decision makers the realities of women, girls, men, boys and gender and sexual minorities in conflict settings and make clear their needs and recommendations for peace.

-– We collaborate with our members, governments, parliaments, multilateral institutions, international and local NGOs, human rights defenders and peacebuilders to achieve better policy and practice for peace, gender equality and women and girls’ rights, and we hold all and ourselves to the highest standards in this regard.
+• We collaborate with our partners, members, governments, parliaments, multilateral institutions, international and local NGOs, human rights defenders and peacebuilders to achieve better policy and practice for peace, gender equality and women and girls’ rights, and we hold all and ourselves to the highest standards in this regard.